 - Successfully completing all on-site practical experience hours and responsibilities

-- Satisfactory mid-term and final evaluations by the site supervisor.
+- Satisfactory final evaluation by the site supervisor

 The internship is graded A-F.

 1) Completion of all major-required courses with a grade of "C" or better.

 2) All required paperwork for the internship process must be complete and approved by the HPRB Internship Coordinator.